-Paying by instalments however is subject to initiating a payment plan with the University at the start of your course; and satisfy all of the following conditions:
+Paying by instalments is subject to initiating a formal payment plan with the University at the start of your course; and satisfying all of the following conditions:

-- 1. You are an undergraduate student and have paid a 50% deposit; or you are a postgraduate taught student and are receiving funding directly from a Student Finance Authority; and - 2.
+- 1. You have paid a 50% deposit or you are a postgraduate student receiving funding directly from a Student Finance Authority; and - 2.
 You have set up a payment plan according to the applicable schedule; and - 3.
 You have been charged the full amount of your tuition fees at the start of your course. - 4.
-Your tuition fees are greater than or equal to £1,000.
+Your tuition fees are greater than or equal to £1,500.

 You will receive an invoice for your tuition fees via your BCU student email address.
-Once you have received this your instalment plan can be created by visiting BCU Student invoice payment portal
+Once you have received this, your instalment plan can be created by visiting BCU student invoice payment portal